Elemend/Vein-Miner-Unified/README.md

 ![uninstall](https://github.com/Elemend/Vein-Miner-Unified/blob/master/vein_miner_unified/2019-05-12_00.27.14.png)

 This will remove the scoreboards that were added.
 Then close the world and delete the datapack in your worldsave.
-It might be necessary to close Minecraft completely.
-A message could pop up saying: "the file is still in use".
+It might be necessary to close Minecraft completely since a message could pop up saying: "the file is still in use".

 # Technical/Other

-The commands in the 1.14-Version detect the items that drop from the mined Blocks and read its ID.
+The commands in the 1.14- and 1.15-Version detect the items that drop from the mined Blocks and read its ID.
 I do this to spare a whole load of commands and a lot of function files.
 This shrinks the filesize but is also a potential source of errors, since the Blocks need to drop what they would do in the Vanilla Game (without any additional datapacks).
 If you have a datapack that changes Block-loot-tables then things could break.

-If errors occur, let me know.

-# Updated 21.08.2019
+# Updated 29.03.2020

-Fixed tools with 0 durability being able to veinmine and getting wrong itemdrops.

-Made the datapack compatible with unbreakable diamond tools which are available through other datapacks, for example Ruby Craft.
+Added the 1.15 Version here as well.
+New Advancement Background: gray concrete.